Image by Gerd Altmann from Pixabay

 Therapy initially threw me into turmoil, as I realised how flawed I am.
 And how all the problems in my life have been caused or at exacerbated by me!
 I am human, I have flaws, and I am learning to accept them as part of me.
 So many people pretend they are perfect, they are not, no-one is, you may feel you have more flaws than the average person, but you don’t really know because few people show their true selves, especially their shadow self.

 We all have a tendency to hide our flaws from others.
 So instead of comparing yourself to others, see if there are any flaws you can fix in yourself, you don’t have to fix all of them, some of them have served you well over your lifetime.
 However, if there is a flaw that has had a detrimental impact on your life, caused major problems or relationships to breakdown, consider if it is something you can fix or at least moderate and work on that.
 It is a huge step to take responsibility for your own life, but an essential step if you want to transform it.

 5. Self-criticism / depreciation is useless

 As a friend said to me recently, I put myself under too much pressure, I am my own worst enemy.
-I absolutely agree with this, I set unrealistic targets and goals then criticise myself when I don’t achieve them.
-I now stop myself from saying things like ‘you can’t do this’ and tell myself ‘you can do this, with persistence if I never give up trying’.
+Absolutely, I agree with this, I set unrealistic targets and goals then criticise myself when I don’t achieve them.
+I’m now stopping myself from saying things like ‘you can’t do this’ and tell myself ‘you can do this, with persistence if I never give up trying’.